Johnny Gruelle: Early years

 In the early years of his career Gruelle created political cartoons and single-frame sports comics that appeared in Indianapolis newspapers such as the Indianapolis Star and the Indianapolis Daily Sentinel.
 In 1903 he became assistant illustrator for the Star.
 Within a few months his political cartoons of a top-hatted crow began to appear on the front page of the Star with witty comments for the day.
 Gruelle's crow figure also became the Stars weather bird and continued to appear on the newspaper's front page even after Gruelle's death in 1938.
 (The bird was initially named "Jim Crow," but it was renamed "Joe Crow" in the 1950s.)

-From 1906 to 1911, his cartoons, usually signed as Grue, appeared in other city newspapers, such as The Toledo News-Bee, the Pittsburgh Press, the Tacoma Times, the Spokane Press, and the Cleveland Press.
+From 1906 to 1911, Gruelle's cartoons, usually signed as Grue, appeared in other city newspapers, such as The Toledo News-Bee, the Pittsburgh Press, the Tacoma Times, the Spokane Press, and the Cleveland Press.
 Gruelle's big break came in 1910–1911, when his two entries for a full-page, comic-drawing contest sponsored by the New York Herald won first and second place among the submissions from 1,500 entrants.
 His first-place entry, "Mr. Twee Deedle", was syndicated in weekly installments nationwide until 1918.